NeuroTechSC/neurotechML/README.md

 ## Plan Amendment

-Now considering the use of a LSTM/RNN for phoneme recognition instead of the TNMC-ViT, check `gtp_convos/gpt_convo_2.md` for more information.
+Now considering the use of a LSTM/RNN for phoneme recognition instead of the TMC-ViT, check `gtp_convos/gpt_convo_2.md` for more information.

 ## Project Timeline